Sharpie/puppet-r10k/README.md

     Hash containing data sources to be used by r10k to create dynamic Puppet environments.
     Default: `{}`

-  * `purgedirs`:
-   An Array of directory paths to purge of any subdirectories that do not correspond to a dynamic environment managed by r10k.
-   Default: `[]`

 Detailed information on these parameters can be found in the [r10k documentation][r10k-docs].

 The `r10k::config` class is designed to be used in conjunction with Hiera data: